 - The medicine is labelled with the child's name and dose

 - The timing of the dose is not critical

 - Parents should collect medicines from the office at the end of the school day

 We have to dispense all medicines centrally, so where medicine has to be given four times a day, it would be helpful if you gave one dose before school and two after, leaving us to give only one in the middle of the day.

 The above does not apply to asthma inhalers which often need to be kept with the child.
 Parents need to complete our Asthma form to enable this.
 It is available from the school office.
 Parents of children with asthma should encourage them to learn to take responsibility for their own medication.

-If you are taking your child out of school for a holiday, or any other event, then a holiday request form must be filled in prior to the absence.
+We are not permitted to authorise holidays within term time.
+If you are taking your child out of school for a holiday, or any other event, then a leave of absence form must be filled in prior to the absence.
 The form can be obtained from the school office.
 Please check our term dates prior to booking a holiday.

 If you need to take your child out of school for any length of time to attend a medical appointment, then the school office must be notified in advance.
 We also ask to see the letter confirming the date and time of the medical appointment.
 Please ensure that, where possible, medical appointments are made outside of school time.

 Since September 2015, a new challenge has faced every school with the reduction of the threshold for persistent absenteeism now set at 10%, reducing from 15% in previous years.
 This amounts to 19 school days in a year.
 This is a very tight target and is linked to holidays in term time and indiscriminate days off.

 Additionally, the guidance for issuing penalty notices for unauthorised absence has been revised.
 It now states that: